 I view the work as a hybrid process between a (long durational) plein air painting and (post-capture) computer processing.
 The webcams are located perpetually outside, constantly capturing the landscape(s)—before I, in turn, captured their capturing of the digital terrain.

 Through Kalium’s work, an observer can digitally experience not only the expansive physical landscape of Iceland, but also perceive years of time—a visual and temporal environment incredibly likely distant to the viewer.

 Graves sourced the images from www.road.is, a website for monitoring road conditions in Iceland.
-The cite has a broad influence on daily life in Iceland: beyond use by news outlets to report on traffic incidents, many citizens use this cite to monitor and adjust their daily commute.
+The website has a broad influence on daily life in Iceland: beyond use by news outlets to report on traffic incidents, many citizens use this site to monitor and adjust their daily commute.
 Instead of focusing solely on the barren landscapes, as many visitors to Iceland do, Kailum shifted his focus to more urban areas with human interaction.